AI-Planning/pddl-generators/blocksworld/matching/README.txt

   chmod +x matching-bw-generator.sh

-Then to generate a matching-bw problem with base name "bname" and size "n" you can call:
+Then to generate a matching-bw problem with base name "bname", size "n", and random seed "s" you can call:

-  ./matching-bw-generator.sh bname n
+  ./matching-bw-generator.sh bname n s

 This will create two files: bname-typed.pddl and bname-untyped.pddl